s3abrz/dialog-telegram-bot/README.md

 # dialog-telegram-bot
-Telegram bot with MySQL support
+Telegram bot with MySQL support.

+Libraries are not used.